cfzimmerman/S24-CS124/progset1/README.md

 - I started by building [PrimHeap](src/prim_heap.rs).
 Optimizing for `upsert_min` required more complex code and a hashmap supporting the heap vector, but it turned out well.
 - I had initially written separate graph generation functions for different dimensions.
 I eventually used traits and generics to arrive at the single graph generator in [graph_gen](src/graph_gen.rs).
 - With graphs and a heap, [Prim’s algorithm](src/mst.rs) was straightforward.
 It's well tested, and I’m confident of correctness on untrimmed graphs.
 - At that point, I thought I was done.
 I added the [CLI parser](src/cli.rs) with handlers in [main](src/main.rs) and let it run overnight.
-By morning, my program was still working on 32k for dimension zero.
+By morning, my program was still working on 32k for d0.
-- I thought the issue was code performance, so I identified a bottleneck in graph generation and optimized it.
+- I thought the issue was granular performance, so I identified a bottleneck in graph generation and optimized it.
 Notes and flamegraphs can be found in [perf](perf).
 Focusing mostly on graph generation, I brought single-threaded runtimes down by 40 to 80 percent depending on graph dimension.
 With this, a single threaded run hit 32k vertices pretty comfortably but seemed to have a sharp growth trajectory.
 - Running five trials without shared state is a huge invitation to parallelize, so I added threading for concurrent trials.
 This made 16k even faster, but running 5 threads at 32k caused my OS to kill the process within a minute due to excessive resource usage.
 On single threaded attempts, the program was now very-visibly memory bound.
 - After experimenting and eventually rereading the assignment, I decided to try trimming.
 Trimming everything by 50 percent didn’t help much.
 I added a test function to generate maximum MST edge weights and used Google Sheets to determine a reasonable trend line.
 The power series model did best.
 I used those new trim factors to produce my results.
-More on this under the "Correctness, Runtime, and Results" header.
+More on this under the "Correctness, Runtime, and Results" heading.